Why optimism, self-awareness and compassion are essential in the aftermath of COVID-19

-Over the last 2 months Bounce Forward has run on-line sessions for hundreds of parents and those working with children and young people information and training on the teachings of positive psychology to help them, help their children develop resilience to Covid-19.
+During the pandemic Bounce Forward has responded to provide hundreds of parents and those working with children and young people information and training on the teachings of positive psychology to help them, help their children develop resilience to Covid-19.
 I believe that this moment in time offers a unique opportunity to allow our children to grow from the experience and be remembered as the generation who grew from the pandemic, richer, nicer and more resilient human beings.

 “Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.”
 (Marie Curie)

-I am confident that most parents want their children to be happy and to have hope for their future.
+I am confident that most adults want children to be happy and to have hope for their future.
 When faced with difficulty it is easy to be pessimistic.
 I am a natural pessimist, it comes very easy to me, but I am also passionate about teaching children and young people about optimism as part of a personal resilience toolkit.
 This will support and help them to withstand setbacks, move forward with hope and grow to be compassionate adults.

 You may agree with me, that this type of teaching and learning should be a core feature of the curriculum in all UK schools?
 Health Education becomes statutory in schools from September 2020, enabling parents to now ask their children’s schools how they plan to teach this.
 Please ask and do insist it has a regular slot on the timetable and is taught by teachers who have the right knowledge, skills and commitment to it.